List of New York City Subway stations in Manhattan: Lines and services

 There are 151 New York City Subway stations in Manhattan, per the official count of the Metropolitan Transportation Authority (MTA); of these, 32 are express-local stations.
 If the 18 station complexes are counted as one station each, the number of stations is 121.
 In the table below, lines with colors next to them indicate trunk lines, which determine the colors that are used for services' route bullets and diamonds.
 The opening date refers to the opening of the first section of track for the line.
 In the "division" column, the current division is followed by the original division in parentheses.

 Stations

 Permanently closed subway stations, including those that have been demolished, are not included in the list below.
-Numerically named stations that are attached with a geographic location before them (Grand Central–42nd Street, Times Square–42nd Street, Central Park North–110th Street, Harlem–148th Street, Inwood–207th Street, and Marble Hill–225th Street) are listed under the geographic location name.
+Numerically named stations that are attached with a geographic location before them (Grand Central–42nd Street, Times Square–42nd Street, 110th Street–Malcolm X Plaza, Harlem–148th Street, Inwood–207th Street, and Marble Hill–225th Street) are listed under the geographic location name.

+The Times Square–42nd Street and 42nd Street–Port Authority Bus Terminal stations, despite being a single complex, have their own articles.
+In addition, the 42nd Street–Bryant Park/Fifth Avenue station has its own article, and is a separate complex from the Times Square–42nd Street/Port Authority Bus Terminal complex, although the complexes are connected within fare control during the daytime.